-Travel off the beaten path gives you that real sense of exploration and discovery that’s so rare in our hyperconnected online world.
-But how do you really get off the grid and find those hidden gems?
+Travel off the beaten path gives you a real sense of exploration.
+But how do you find those hidden gems and plan your itinerary?

-Travel was once a rare and refined luxury.
-But today, billions travel internationally every single year, and the world’s top destinations are sinking – sometimes literally – under the weight of the crowds.
+Billions travel internationally every year and the world’s top destinations are sinking – sometimes literally – under the weight of the crowds.

-Overtourism is pushing local residents out while Instagram influencers can turn a sleepy village into a selfie-stick nightmare.
+Overtourism is pushing local residents out while Instagram influencers turn sleepy villages into a selfie-stick nightmare.

 Here are my tips for travel off the beaten path: